DEADyaMURDAhead/PiStar-Model/README.md

 **Collapse Zone** — region where Ω fails

 *Symbols chosen for mnemonic value within this framework, not to imply physical constants.*

 ---

-### Appendix A — Example Behavior

-**Configuration:** 3200×900 → 1600×448 (β=0.249, S=2.0, aspect ≈ matched)
-*Note: 1600×448 is the internal render target acting as the control arm; it is not a perfect 50% scale, which is why Ω uses "≈" for aspect matching rather than strict equality.*

----